 $4 million, 2017-2019

-Investing in Women is working work in Vietnam to promote increased employment opportunities for women in the formal sector, and the expansion of women-led small to medium enterprises, contributing to more inclusive economic growth.
-As part of the initiative, we will seek to promote women's leadership and decision-making in workplaces and businesses.
-The Vietnam component of this investment started in 2017.
+Investing in Women is working in Vietnam to promote increased employment opportunities for women in the formal sector, and the expansion of women-led small to medium enterprises.
+The initiative also seeks to promote women's leadership and decision-making in workplaces and businesses.
+The Vietnam component of this multi-country investment started in 2017.
+A second phase of Investing in Women has been approved, to commence in July 2019.

 Support to the Second National Study on Violence against Women and Girls